Calcutta High Court: Principal seat and benches

-The seat of the Calcutta High Court is at Kolkata, capital of West Bengal.
+The seat of the Calcutta High Court is at Calcutta (Kolkata), capital of West Bengal.
 As per the Calcutta High Court (Extension of Jurisdiction) Act, 1953, the Calcutta High Court's jurisdiction was extended to cover Chandernagore (now called Chandannagar) and the Andaman and Nicobar Islands as of 2 May 1950.
 The Calcutta High Court extended its Circuit Bench in Port Blair, the capital of the Andaman and Nicobar Islands and in Jalpaiguri, the divisional headquarters of the North Bengal region.
 On 7 February 2019, President Ram Nath Kovind finalised the opening of the other circuit bench in Jalpaiguri, West Bengal with the jurisdiction area within 5 districts- Darjeeling, Kalimpong, Jalpaiguri, Alipurduar and Cooch Behar.

 Chief Justice

-The current Chief Justice of the court is Justice Prakash Shrivastava.
+The current acting Chief Justice of the court is Justice Sujoy Paul.
 Sir Barnes Peacock was the first Chief Justice of the High Court.
 He assumed the charge when the court was founded on 1 July 1862.
-Justice Romesh Chandra Mitra was the first Indian officiating Chief Justice and Justice Phani Bhushan Chakravartti was the first Indian permanent Chief Justice of the court.
-The longest-serving Chief Justice was Justice Sankar Prasad Mitra.
+Romesh Chandra Mitra was the first Indian officiating Chief Justice and Phani Bhushan Chakravartti was the first Indian permanent Chief Justice of the court.
+The longest-serving Chief Justice was Mr. Sankar Prasad Mitra.

 List of Chief Justices

-For Chief Justices of the previous Supreme Court of Bengal see Supreme Court of Judicature at Fort William.